-4.1 Setup
+A. Setup

 The computers used to obtain the results were inexpensive 1U servers with two dual-core Intel Xeon 5150 processors running at 2.66GHz.
 These CPUs have 64KB of L1 cache on each core, with a 4MB L2 cache shared between the two cores.
-The systems had two dual-port Intel Gigabit Ethernet cards on 8x PCI Express slots2.
-We implemented the control-plane elements in C++ and for the forwarding plane we used Linux 2.6.16.13, version 1.5 of the Click modular router [?] and version 6 of the e1000 driver with polling extensions.
-The kernel used was generally uni-processor, except where otherwise stated.
+The systems had two dual-port Intel Gigabit Ethernet cards on 8x PCI Express slots (results on older machines with PCI-X buses turn out to be bus-limited).
+We implemented the control-plane elements in C++ and for the forwarding plane we used Linux 2.6.16.13, version 1.5 of the Click modular router [17] and version 6 of the e1000 driver with polling extensions.